 Many college ratings attach great significance to a school’s reputation.
 This circular logic ensures that the schools at the top of the rankings are those that everyone already “knows” are the best.
 Looking objectively at the facts, however, yields surprises.

-The list of schools that received “A” grades includes some schools like Pepperdine and Baylor, renowned for their commit-ment to the liberal arts and academic excellence, but there are also some that deserve to be better known, such as Christopher Newport University, Clark Atlanta University, Colorado Christian University, Kennesaw State University, Houston Baptist University, the United States Coast Guard Academy, Bluefield College, and Regent University.
-The “F” list includes such august names as the University of California–Berkeley, Bowdoin, Hamilton, and Vassar.
+The list of schools that received “A” grades includes some schools like Pepperdine and Baylor, renowned for their commitment to the liberal arts and academic excellence, but there are also some that deserve to be better known, such as Christopher Newport University, Clark Atlanta University, Colorado Christian University, Kennesaw State University, the United States Coast Guard Academy, Bluefield College, and Regent University.
+The “F” list includes such august names as the University of California–Berkeley, Brown University, Bowdoin, and Oberlin.
 That some of the best-known colleges earn poor marks for general education doesn’t mean they don’t do other things well.
 But what is clear is that many highly regarded universities enroll some of our nation’s top students and then give them nothing more than a “do-it-yourself” curriculum.
 The famous Ivy League, for instance, is home to two “Bs,” four “Cs,” one “D,” and one “F.” These grades reflect significant curricular weaknesses.
 Yale does not require its students to take college-level math; Harvard accepts elementary-level study of a foreign language; and Brown has an “open curriculum,” meaning students may take whatever classes they wish, with no requirements at all.

-Certainly, a student can get an excellent education at these schools if she chooses her classes wisely.
+Certainly, a student can get an excellent education at these schools if he or she chooses classes wisely.
 What our study reveals, however, is that instead of holding the outstanding students to a high standard, the “big names” are often letting students take obscure, esoteric, and sometimes lightweight classes in place of a rigorous, coherent liberal arts core.

 Distribution requirements are requirements in name only.